libre-tube/LibreTube/README.md

 ## 😇 Contributing

-Whether you have ideas, translations, design changes, code cleaning, or real heavy code changes, help is always welcome.
+Whether you have ideas, translations, design changes, code cleaning or really heavy code changes, help is always welcome.
 The more is done, the better it gets!

 If creating a pull request, please make sure to format your code (preferred ktlint) before.

+> **Note** <br>
-If opening an issue without following the issue template, we will ignore the issue and force close it.
+Any issue avoiding the issue template will be ignored and forced to be closed.

 ### 📜️ Credits